Coldcard/firmware/docs/nfc-on-coldcard.md

 We are using TNF=4 (NFC Forum external type) to communicate the prefix of `urn:nfc:ext:`

+# Simple Data

+## General QR Replacement

+Anytime there is a QR displayed on the Coldcard screen, you can press (3) and the same data will be shared over NFC.
+In these cases, it will be shared as a simple text record, regardless of the content.

+Type: `urn:nfc:wkt:T` (text)

+Body: varies, but always ascii text.

+Many values can be exported this way, include xpub and even seed words after enough warning screens.

+## Payment Address

+This is typically a deposit address, generated on the Coldcard via the address explorer.
+We share these by themselves as simple text records for max compatibility.

+Type: `urn:nfc:wkt:T` (text)

+Body: bech32 or base58 encoded Bitcoin payment address

+If there are multiple addresses (10 shown for address explorer case) then they are separated by a single unix new line (`0x0a`).

+# Complex Data

+For Bitcoin-specific data we provide a few records together.
+The first is a label, then various binary data related to what's going on (such as a PSBT file after signing).

 ## Text Label

 Coldcard's first record will be a simple text record (English, UTF-8) that